Syrian government adviser confirms to Al Jazeera that the country’s emergency law is to be lifted but fails to say when.

 |Click here for more on our special coverage|

-Such demonstrations would have been unthinkable a couple of months ago in Syria, but it now faces the wave of Arab revolutionary sentiment which has toppled leaders in Egypt and Tunisia.
+Such demonstrations would have been unthinkable a couple of months ago in Syria, where the Baath party has been in power for nearly 50 years but now faces the wave of Arab revolutionary sentiment which has toppled leaders in Egypt and Tunisia.

 Assad, who became president after the death of his father in 2000, has been criticised by the West and even close ally Turkey, Syria’s northern neighbour, for using violence against peaceful protesters.